ramiy/Charitable/readme.txt

 = 1.1.3 =
 * Enhancement: Added the ability to change the dimensions of the user avatars added using Charitable User Avatar, with a PHP filter function.
-* Fix: Permalinks updated to avoid problem where page called "Donate" or "Widget" will not display.
+* Fixes an issue where only having one active gateway meant that those gateway's donation form fields would not show.
+* Fixes a problem with the permalinks structure that prevented you being able to create pages with slugs of "/donate/" or "/widget".
-* Fix: Small tweak to the WP Editor form field to prevent the text from being wrapped in HTML tags.
+* Fixes the WP Editor form field template to prevent the text from being wrapped in HTML tags.

 = 1.1.2 =
 * Security Fix: Prevent unauthorized users accessing your donation receipt.